 In addition to presentations featuring properties, your VA can make slideshows about neighborhoods or containing other information prospective buyers may find interesting and useful.
 These are ideal to use as lead magnets.

 When you give your virtual assistant access to your email, your VA can manage all your correspondence for you.
 If you prefer, you can ask your VA to just draft the messages.
 This allows you to check emails before sending them.
 In addition, your virtual assistant can manage your inbox — assigning emails to folders and flagging those that require your attention.

 A virtual assistant with knowledge of WordPress can keep your website up to date.
 This will help you avoid bugs that could slow down your site, make sure information is up to date, and protect you from hacks or data breaches.
 As a result, you’ll offer a great user experience and improve your SEO to see higher rankings in the search results.

 If you’re looking to enter a new market with your real estate business, it may be beneficial to offer information in a second language.
 Your virtual assistant can translate the copy of your website, your email newsletters, blog posts, and other marketing materials, and your correspondence to help you attract a wider audience.

 To receive a skilled and experienced real estate virtual assistant who is capable of carrying out all the above tasks and many more, choose MYVA360.
-We have an entire team of real estate VAs — we’ll match you with the person who best meets your needs.
-Better yet, right now you can receive a 5-percent discount on our real estate virtual assistant services when you use this coupon.
+We have an entire team of real estate VAs — and we’ll match you with the person who best meets your needs.
+Better yet, right now you can receive a 10-percent discount on our real estate virtual assistant services when you schedule a consultation.